 October 4, 2021: Earlybird Deadline ($35 fee, Students $25)

 December 6, 2021: General Deadline ($45 fee, Students $25)

 January 3, 2022: Late Deadline ($55 fee, Students $25)

 How can I submit my film?

-GI Film Festival San Diego proudly accepts entries solely via FilmFreeway.com, the world’s best online submission platform.
+The festival is no longer accepting submissions for the 2022 event.
+All entries are exclusively handled via FilmFreeway.com, the world’s best online submission platform.
 FilmFreeway offers free HD online screeners, unlimited video storage, digital press kits, and more.
 Click to submit with FilmFreeway.

 Where do I send my film?

 All submissions will be handled online via FilmFreeway.com only and should include links to view your film along with passwords if password protected.